 The CSUSB RAFFMA exhibit will consist of sculptures and paintings created by local Cahuilla and Serrano artists from the Dorothy Ramon Learning Center, founded by Ernest and June Siva.
 An opening reception is set for Sept.
 10.

 The “Here to Career” exhibit will feature the culmination of five years of work from both students and faculty in the support of the Title V Here to Career Grant from the U.S. Department of Education.

 Art and design assistant professor Taylor Moon will have her animation flag series displayed at RAFFMA starting Sept.
 12, with an opening reception on Sept.
 10.

-The theme for the 11th annual summit is “Movimiento y Compromiso: 50 Years of Challenges, Possibilities, and the Quest for Educational Equity.”
-The summit is set for March 26, and online registration is now open.
+Registration for LEAD XI, “Movimiento y Compromiso: 50 Years of Challenges, Possibilities, and the Quest for Educational Equity,” set for Sept.
+30 at CSUSB’s Santos Manuel Student Union North, can now be done online.
+The summit is open to the public and registration is free.

 Melanie Asalde-Smith will present her Master of Fine Art thesis exhibit titled FUTURE PROOF at the Robert and Frances Fullerton Museum of Art from April 14 to April 20.
 An opening reception will be held April 14.

 The Robert and Frances Fullerton Museum of Art will hold a closing reception for its two latest exhibitions featuring Don Woodford, CSUSB professor emeritus of painting in the Department of Art and Design, on April 9 from 5-7 p.m.

 Sunny Hyon and Erin Hall (English), Mary Texeira (sociology), Luba Levin-Banchik (political science), Don Woodford (art emeritus) and Brian Levin (criminal justice) were included in recent news coverage.